 So what do we learn from this controversial encounter between the Sadducees and Jesus?
-We learn a little bit about the age of the resurrection - there aren't many details, only enough to whet our appetites.
+We learn a little bit about the age of the resurrection, but only enough to whet our appetites.
 It's interesting to me at least that Jesus doesn't say a word about immortal souls, or even about immortality itself.
-It is clear that life does continue somehow beyond life here on earth, that we move into a new age, a new place, that cannot be described by or even compared with our earthly existence.
-I think one thing we can learn from this encounter is that there is no need or even point in trying to go into elaborate and detailed descriptions of what resurrection life will be like.
+It is clear that there is a continuation of some sort into a new age, a new place, that cannot be described by or even compared with our earthly existence.
+I think we can learn from this encounter that there is no need or even value in trying to go into elaborate and detailed descriptions of what resurrection life will be like.